adrenalinejunkie03/IMS/README.md

 The code will be provided, you may need to make some changes fiest in order to make it useful for you, as there needs to be an installation of SQL-Server and key is generated on first use which authenticates the user and stores the username and password for login..

 Enjoy the software :)

+You can create a fork or branch and make changes in code so it could be made useful for any user and it could be open fo remote connection...